At Home (for the homebound)

 Are you or a loved one homebound?
 Let our dentists and hygienists come to you.

 For individuals who have physical, medical or cognitive challenges that make it difficult to travel to the dentist, we provide house calls.
-We care for hundreds of patients in their homes or senior communities each year, serving those who live within a 60-mile radius of San Francisco.
+We care for hundreds of patients in their homes or senior communities each year, serving those who live within a 60-mile radius of San Francisco and New York City.

 We are committed to removing all barriers to receiving dental care, regardless of age or infirmity.
 If someone has difficulty traveling to a dentist, our team will bring the care directly to them.
 Here is a detailed list of medical conditions and special needs we can help.